maniaplanet/script-xmlrpc/XmlRpcListing.md

 	```
 	[
 		"{
-			"restarted": false //< true if the script was restarted
+			"restarted": false, //< true if the script was restarted
+			"time": 123450 //< Server time when the callback was sent
 		}"
 	]
 	```